 Today, "compliance" is as important to an organization as its business is!
 With the advent of regulatory acts like SOX and HIPAA, an organization's compliance requirements have undergone a radical change.
 It is no longer about a perfunctory maintenance of company's financial records for a cursory audit, but an elaborate record of day-to-day activities for periods recommended by the regulatory act; never miss any information that constitutes financial data and leave no room for data manipulation is the motto of these regulatory acts.
 Though this enhances security, the sheer complexity of the process is enervating, especially with no comprehensive reporting system in the native Windows or Active Directory, the beehive of all organization's activities.
 These days it has become near impossible to meet compliance requirements without the help of a compliance software!

 The reporting system of ADManager Plus is an effective compliance software in itself, addressing all the issues of compliance management.
 It solves this problem conveniently by delving into the core of the native Windows and Active Directory to fetch and even export all the required data for audit compliance.
-What is more, these data are presented in a user-friendly format with plenty of filters to view the desired segments of information.
+What is more, unlike the native AD tools, PowerShell scripts, etc. this tool presents these data in a user-friendly format with plenty of filters to view the desired segments of information.
 Any piece of information, which is required to meet regulatory compliance such as HIPAA compliance or SOX (Sarbanes Oxley) compliance, can be extracted and also exported conveniently.

 Following are the various types of reports provided by ADManager Plus.